ADB-Plus-Team/ADB-Plus/README.md

 ```

 ## *IMPORTANT!!*
 **I am not responsible for any damages to your Android.** Android ADB Plus may include destructive commands, for example `adbplus system resetsettings` or `adbplus sourcecode hack`.
-Use the `adbplus important` command for more info.
+Use the `about-adb-plus important` command for more info.